Skip to content

 Child Employment - A Guide for Employers

-If you as an Employer want children to work for you, you need a work permit!
+If you are an Employer and want a child to work for you, you need a work permit!

 Advice for Employers